 A Deposit Protection Scheme and also set down a new legal definition of deposit so that it can only ever mean one month’s rent.

-Notice of terminations
+7. Extend Notice of Terminations

 Requiring landlords to give at least three months’ notice for terminations of tenancies for all renters.